Bassam Mallick

 The Level A protocol — drop added sugar only

 This is the version I recommend for most people.
-It is sustainable, evidence-aligned, and produces real results for fat loss, blood-sugar control, and energy.
+Sustainable, evidence-aligned, real results.

 That is the entire protocol.
-It is enough to move the needle for almost everyone who follows it.
+Enough to move the needle for almost everyone who follows it.

 The Level B protocol — added sugar plus refined-carb cleanup

-Level B is for people whose goal is fat loss, who have insulin resistance or PCOS, or whose blood sugar is on the wrong side of normal.
-You do everything in Level A. Then you pay attention to the carbohydrates that behave like sugar — refined grains stripped of their fibre.
+Level B is for fat loss, insulin resistance, PCOS, or blood sugar on the wrong side of normal.
+Everything in Level A, plus the carbohydrates that behave like sugar:

-I cover the full version of this — portion sizes and a weekly structure — in The 12-Week Fat Loss Manual and, for women with PCOS or insulin resistance, The PCOS & Insulin-Resistance Plan.
+I cover the full version — portion sizes, weekly structure — in The 12-Week Fat Loss Manual and, for women with PCOS or insulin resistance, The PCOS & Insulin-Resistance Plan.

 The Level C protocol — closer to keto